-States should ensure that their obligations under trade or investment agreements place obligations on investors to conduct child rights due diligence, and ensure that such agreements promote rapid reductions in greenhouse gas emissions and other measures to mitigate the causes and effects of climate change, including through the facilitation of investment in renewable technologies.
+States should ensure that their obligations under trade or investment agreements place obligations on financial institutions and investors to conduct child rights due diligence, and ensure that such agreements promote rapid reductions in greenhouse gas emissions and other measures to mitigate the causes and effects of climate change, including through the facilitation of investment in renewable technologies.
 The climate-related impacts of the implementation of the agreements on children’s rights should be regularly assessed, allowing for corrective measures as appropriate.

 E. Climate finance

 Both international climate finance providers and recipient States should undertake to uphold that climate finance mechanisms are anchored on a child rights-based approach under the Convention and its Optional Protocols.
-In particular, States should ensure that any climate finance mechanisms uphold and not violate children’s rights; increase policy coherence between child rights obligations and other objectives, such as economic development; and strengthen the demarcation of roles of various stakeholders in climate finance, such as governments, financial institutions, businesses and affected communities, especially children.
+In particular, States should encourage the use of specified metrics to ensure child-sensitive investment and ensure that any climate finance mechanisms uphold and not violate children’s rights; increase policy coherence between child rights obligations and other objectives, such as economic development; include children’s voices, and strengthen the demarcation of roles of various stakeholders in climate finance, such as governments, financial institutions, businesses and affected communities, especially children.

 The principle of common but differentiated responsibilities indicates that developed States should cooperate with developing States and provide the necessary climate finance for climate action that upholds child rights.
 This is in line with the international climate commitments that developed States have undertaken.
-In particular, despite the link between various financing mechanisms including on sustainable development, climate finance provided by developed States should be new and additional to other financial flows that support children’s rights.
+In particular, despite the link between various financing mechanisms including on sustainable development, climate finance provided by developed States should be new and additional to other financial flows that support children’s rights and based on principles of predictability, transparency, and embedding the Principles for Locally-led Adaptation.
 It should also be transparent and avoid tracking challenges such as double counting.

-The current climate finance gap which is overly slanted towards mitigation at the cost of adaptation measures has discriminatory effects on children who live in settings where more adaptation measures are needed().
+The current climate finance gap which is overly slanted towards mitigation at the cost of adaptation, and loss and damage measures has discriminatory effects on children who live in settings where more adaptation or loss and damage measures are needed, particularly projects that specifically benefit children most affected by inequality and discrimination.
 States should bridge the global climate finance gap, with a view to equal distribution.
-Moreover, the determination by States of the total global climate finance needed should be informed by the documented needs of communities especially children and their rights.
+Moreover, the determination by States of the total global climate finance needed should be informed by the documented needs of communities, especially children and their rights.

 States should facilitate access to information for affected communities, especially children, on activities supported by climate finance.
-Such information should include possibilities for lodging complaints about alleged violations of child rights.
+Such information should include age-, gender-sensitive and disability inclusive possibilities for lodging complaints about alleged violations of child rights.
 States should devolve decision-making on climate finance to strengthen participation of beneficiary communities especially children.
 States should subject the approval and execution of climate finance to a child rights impact assessment to prevent and address financed mitigation and adaptation measures that could lead to violation of children’s rights.

+States must facilitate access to climate finance flows for the communities most vulnerable to climate change.
+Many hard-hit countries do not have access to climate finance or the knowledge or capacity to engage in complex bureaucratic application processes.
+To respect, protect and fulfil the rights of the child, particularly those living in the communities with the highest vulnerability to climate change, the funds must be made more widely accessible.

 Children are calling on the collective actions of States.
 According to one child consulted for the present general comment, “global warming and other problems cannot be solved unless there is global cooperation.”